 In general, there are rarely significant difficulties in accommodating the miscellaneous equipment on the suspension, provided the designer takes requirements into account at an early stage in the design.
-Typical types of equipment that may be installed on a truck includes the following:
+Typical types of equipment that may be installed on a truck include the following:

 - Grounding brush to provide an electrical connection between the axle and the vehicle.
 The grounding brush is typically mounted in the axle journal-bearing cover, and bears on the end of the axle. - A speed sensor for braking and other train control functions.
-The speed sensor is also typically mounted on the axle journal bearing, but in the future may be supplemented by doppler radar-based systems.
+The speed sensor is also typically mounted on the axle journal bearing, but in the future may be supplemented by doppler radar-based systems. - Antennae or pick-ups for track-to-train communication systems.
+These units are sometimes required to be mounted on a truck frame so as to maintain the desired spacial relationship with track-mounted or wayside equipment.

-2.6a Parallel-axis Motor Position in Truck
+Figure 2.6a Parallel-axis Motor Position in Truck